 Approach + Solution

 Due to the highly technical nature of the product and the differentiators between potential offerings, Phoenix MI determined that a standard conjoint approach would not be feasible for this project.
 As a result, Phoenix MI developed a survey instrument that immediately exposed the respondents to current and potential new offerings, which allowed us to gauge individual interest while ensuring an understanding of the intricacies associated with each offer.
 Upon completion of the upfront exercise, the respondent moved through a conjoint exercise.

-The study results emphasized the need for clear and simple communication of current product offerings, as even current customers did not adequately understand the differences and features of various products.
+Current customers did not adequately understand the differences and features of various products.
 Additionally, the conjoint simulator informed our client’s short and long-term planning on feature development, deployment, and pricing.